 Perimenopause is the period of time leading up to menopause.
-During this time, a woman’s hormone levels change and she may experience hot flashes, difficulty sleeping, and irregular menstrual periods.
-Perimenopause typically begins in a woman’s 40s and lasts four to 10 years.
+During this time, a woman’s hormone levels change, and she may experience hot flashes, difficulty sleeping, and/or irregular menstrual periods.
+Perimenopause typically begins in a woman’s late 30s or early 40s and lasts four to 10 years.

 If you are experiencing symptoms of perimenopause, our women’s health team at Dignity Health can help you find relief.
-Find a Doctor near you to get started in learning more about perimenopause in AZ, CA, and NV.
+Find a Doctor near you to get started.

-The symptoms of perimenopause vary from woman to woman.
-You may experience perimenopause symptoms such as:
+The symptoms of perimenopause vary from woman to woman but may include:

 - Hot flashes